jcapellman/Mystic-Chronicles/README.md

 # MysticChronicles

 A 90s style 2D RPG for iOS, Android, UWP/Xbox One.
+Map Editor and other tools also included.

 ## Requirements to Build
 * MonoGame 3.6 (http://www.monogame.net/2017/03/01/monogame-3-6/)